★★★★★

 Cinnamon spice cake being lifted out of baking dish.

-• Simple baking procedures mean this recipe is perfect for beginners and experienced bakers alike.
+• Perfect for beginners and experienced bakers alike.

 • This recipe calls for a 13×9” baking dish, so decorating this cake is a breeze—no fussy layers or intricate piping here.